jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

   (p) To approve the assignment by the tenant of the whole of the tenant's interest under any tenancy agreement to which this Act applies, or the subletting by the tenant under any such tenancy agreement of the whole or any part of the premises, where the Tribunal finds that the landlord has withheld consent unreasonably and the assignment or subletting is not absolutely prohibited by the tenancy agreement:
   (q) To make orders of a consequential or ancillary nature necessary to exercise or perfect the exercise of any of its jurisdiction.
 (3) The Tribunal shall have jurisdiction to make an order for the recovery by any person of any residential premises to which this Act applies, or the eviction of any person from any such premises, regardless of the value of the premises or the amount of any rent payable for the premises.
-(4) The Tribunal shall have and may exercise, in respect of tenancy agreements, all the jurisdiction and powers conferred on the High Court by section 120 of the Property Law Act 1952 (which relates to the granting of relief to the tenant against the landlord's refusal to grant a renewal of a tenancy agreement or to assign the landlord's interest in the premises).
+(4) In respect of tenancy agreements, the Tribunal has jurisdiction to exercise, and may exercise, all the powers conferred on a court by section 264 of the Property Law Act 2007 (which relates to the granting of relief to the tenant against the landlord's refusal to enter into a renewal of a tenancy agreement or to sell the landlord's interest in the premises to the tenant).
 (5) The Tribunal shall not have jurisdiction to require any landlord or any tenant under a tenancy agreement to which this Act applies to pay any sum, or to do any work to a value, or otherwise to incur any expenditure, in excess of $12,000.
 (6) Subsection (5) of this section shall not prevent a party to a tenancy agreement to which this Act applies from abandoning so much of a claim as exceeds $12,000 in order to bring the claim within the jurisdiction of the Tribunal; and, in any such case, an order of the Tribunal under this Act in relation to the claim shall operate to discharge from liability in respect of the amount so abandoned any person against whom the claim and the subsequent order is made.
 (7) The Tribunal shall have jurisdiction to hear and determine any claim arising under any tenancy agreement to which this Act applies, being a claim consisting of a balance, not exceeding $12,000, after a set-off or any counterclaim made by the respondent against the claimant arising under the same tenancy agreement, being a counterclaim admitted by the claimant in the notice of claim.